eperezcosano/hexagonal-grid/README.md

 ```javascript
   x += r * (1 + Math.cos(a));
 ```
-On the other hand, _y_ is altering by adding or subtracting either is an even or an odd position:
+On the other hand, _y_ is altered between adding or subtracting whether it is an even or odd position:
 ```javascript
 y = y + r * Math.sin(a); // Even position
 y = y - r * Math.sin(a); // Odd position
 ```
 How it could be written for a general case?
 Let's assign a new variable _j_ that increases just as it does the position we are in.
-If we use this mathematical trick, we can do like an if-statement for alternating either is an even or an odd number:
+If we use this mathematical trick, we can do like an if-statement for alternating whether is an even or an odd number:
 ```
 (-1) ** j = -1 when j is odd
 (-1) ** j = 1 when j is even
 ```
-That is exactly what we are looking for!
+That is exactly what we were looking for!
 Let's wrap in altogether, and _y_ is expressed for every iteration as:
 ```javascript
 j++;
 y = y + (-1) ** j * r * Math.sin(a);